Rami-Si7/Splatter_Image_cv_lab/README.md

 # Splatter Image - Supervise by desired splatter image
-In this project we aim to enhance the splatter image rendering by introducing a new loss function that incorporates supervision from a 'target' splatter image The new loss function is designed to improve learning by leveraging multi-view data and comparing reconstructions with the desired target image, thereby guiding the model towards better predictions.
+In this project we aim to enhance the splatter image rendering by introducing a new loss function that incorporates supervision from a Ground Truth splatter image.
+The new loss function is designed to improve learning by utilising weighting the loss by the opacity of Ground truth splatter image pixels. thereby guiding the model towards better predictions.
 ## Table of Contents:
 - [Introduction](#Introduction)
 - [New Loss Function](#new-loss-function)